portainer/portainer-docs/docs/source/configuration.rst

 * ``--external-endpoints``: Enable external endpoint management by specifying the path to a JSON endpoint source in a file
 * ``--sync-interval``: Time interval between two endpoints synchronization requests expressed as a string, e.g. ``30s``, ``5m``, ``1h``... as supported by the `time.ParseDuration method <https://golang.org/pkg/time/#ParseDuration>`_ (default: ``60s``)
 * ``--admin-password``: Admin password in the form ``admin:<hashed_password>``
+* ``--admin-password-file``: Path to the file containing the password for the admin user
 * ``--ssl``: Secure Portainer instance using SSL (default: ``false``)
 * ``--sslcert``: Path to the SSL certificate used to secure the Portainer instance (default: ``/certs/portainer.crt``, ``C:\certs\portainer.crt`` on Windows)
 * ``--sslkey``: Path to the SSL key used to secure the Portainer instance (default: ``/certs/portainer.key``, ``C:\certs\portainer.key`` on Windows)